 Travel and Emergency Assistance

-This offers cardholders free referrals in the event you require travel and/or emergency assistance.
+This offers cardholders free referrals in the event they require travel and/or emergency assistance.
 To receive the advice and referral, you must call the number provided in your Guide to Benefits.
 While the referral is free, you are responsible for any medical costs and transportation.
-The cardholder, cardholder’s spouse, and dependent children under 22 are covered for the following services.
+The cardholder, the cardholder’s spouse, and dependent children under 22 are covered for the following services.

 - Medical Referral Assistance